MZAWeb/business-hours-plugin/README.txt

 1. Business Hours Settings
 2. Exceptions Settings
 3. Widget Settings
-4. Front-End: Closed
+4. Front-End Widget: Closed
-5. Front-End: Working
+5. Front-End Widget: Working
+6. Front-End Widget: Full week, with an exception

 == Upgrade Notice ==

+= 2.0 =
+Introducing Exceptions (Holidays, etc).
+Also, this version is (almost) a complete rewrite.
+Faster, more secure and with a lot of improvements.

+== Changelog ==

 = 2.0 =
 * Feature: Allow for exceptions (for holidays, etc)